camunda-community-hub/zeebe-performance-tests/README.md

 # zeebe-performance-tests

 This test measures the latency of the broker in transitioning between flow nodes.
-There is a theoretical maximum end-to-end performance
+There is a theoretical maximum end-to-end process time performance imposed by the broker's overhead.
+This test tells you what the theoretical minimum cycle time would be on given hardware for a particular version of the broker.

+Check the branches for tests that run against different versions of the broker.

+This branch runs against: 8.0.2.

-## Josh's test
+## Running the test

 ```
 npm i -g ts-node typescript